sjitech/docker-geek/README.md

 7777
 ```

-Another way is use `docker-image-geek` to mount image into dir and compare.
+Another way is use `docker-mount-image` to mount images into dirs then compare.

-## todo

-- How to show errno of syscall when use perf-tools
-- How to show target socket address when use `perf trace`
-- How to install utilities such as sysdig which depends on host's kernel version?